LocService/imgproxy-bundle/README.md

         encode: true

     presets:
-        # this is a preset example with all the configuration available
+        # this is a preset example
         png_thumbnail:
             format: png
             options: